280Zo/charybdis-wireless-mini-zmk-firmware/README.md

 ### Modifying Trackball Behavior

 The trackball uses ZMK's modular input processor system, making it easy to adjust pointer behavior to your liking.
 All trackball-related configurations and input processors are conveniently grouped in the [charybdis_pointer.dtsi](config/trackball/charybdis_pointer.dtsi) file.
-Modify this file to customize tracking speed, acceleration, scrolling behavior, and more—then rebuild your firmware.
+Modify this file to customize tracking speed, acceleration, scrolling behavior, ect.
+Then rebuild your firmware.

 ### Troubleshooting